sky-uk/kafka-message-scheduler/README.md

 The Schedule ID can be used to delete a scheduled message, via a delete message (with a null message value) in the source topic.

+### Startup logic

+When the KMS starts up it uses the [kafka-topic-loader](https://github.com/sky-uk/kafka-topic-loader) to consume all messages from the configured `schedule-topics` and populate the scheduling actors state.
+Once this has completed, all of the schedules loaded are scheduled and the application will start normal processing.
+This means that schedules that have been fired and tombstoned, but not compacted yet, will not be replayed during startup.

 ## Schema